Janna-Gomez/Data_projects_TripleTen/Zomato Project/README.md

 | Data | Describes the dta source, files, tables, and fields. |
 | Assumptions | Description of assumptions based on the data set and tasks. |
 | Findings | Insights from data analysis. |

+**Description**
+This is the Final project for the TripleTen Business Intelligence Analytics Program.
+It was an independent project designed to showcase learned skills throughout the program.
+The purpose was to complete the Zomato onboarding project to showcase analytical skills to the mock company.

+-	This was a Restaurant and Orders Analysis.
+-	7 pages in Power BI.
+-	Includes bar charts analyzing dimensions of restuarant popularity and influence.

+**Process**

+-Column for Restaurant name & (ID)

+-Set all recorded currency to INR

 **Data**: